I’ll admit it.

 Pinterest: This visual search engine has been an absolute game-changer in the blogosphere.
 If utilized correctly, it’s possible to totally skyrocket your traffic using Pinterest!
 I wrote an entire post about My Powerful Pinterest Strategy, which is a good place to start if you need to up your pinning game.
 And I also wrote a post about the Best Pinterest Group Boards for Bloggers.
 If you’re creating or changing your social media strategy, I highly suggest taking Pinterest more seriously!

 Instagram: Never mind getting page views, it can be hard to even get new followers on Instagram!
 Which is why I think it’s important to focus less about the numbers on this platform.
 Try using Instagram simply as a way of connecting with your readers.
 Hop on Instagram Stories and casually talk to them.
+Also, check out this blog post from Tailwind that explains how you can get traffic from Instagram too!

 6. Join Blogging Communities